hypriot/blog/content/post/cloud-init-cloud-on-hypriot-x64.md

 ### Boot and Forget

-For this, I simply put the SD card into a random RPI3 I had laying around, plugged in a network cable to my switch and the PI, and then applied power to it.
+For this, I simply put the SD card into a random RPi3 I had laying around, plugged in a network cable to my switch and the RPi, and then applied power to it.

-This is really where the waiting game begins, the PI is going to boot up, self-name, self-update, possible reboot, pull down some docker images, bootstrap a swarm, run portainer, then finally... start a personal cloud.
+This is really where the waiting game begins, the RPi is going to boot up, self-name, self-update, possible reboot, pull down some Docker images, bootstrap a Docker Swarm, run Portainer, then finally... start a personal cloud.

 At the time of writing this, you are still going to have to go fish out your IP from DNS unless you are on Mac or Linux with avahi, at that case, you can just navigate to `http://<hostname>.local` or `http://<hostname>` if you used an fqdn like I did.
-There are actually ways to get the PI to phone home when it is finished bootstrapping, but I am going to save that for another post!
+There are actually ways to get the RPi to phone home when it is finished bootstrapping, but I am going to save that for another post!

-So, after you get some coffee, you can try navigating to your PI on port 9000 with your browser, that should get you into the Portainer instance without any type of authentication (don't do this in a real environment please, go read the docs on securing it).
+So, after you get some coffee, you can try navigating to your RPi on port 9000 with your browser, that should get you into the Portainer instance without any type of authentication (don't do this in a real environment please, go read the docs on securing it).

-After you go get a snack and take a short walk, you can try navigating to your PI on port 80 with your browser, once you get prompted, login with user: `pirate` and password: `hypriot` to get access to your cloud.
+After you go get a snack and take a short walk, you can try navigating to your RPi on port 80 with your browser, once you get prompted, login with user: `pirate` and password: `hypriot` to get access to your cloud.
 Click close on the annoying modal about downloading sync programs, and there you have it...
 Your own personal cloud, bootstrapped from a simple YAML file, without you ever having to SSH into your PI.

-Here is the fun part, you can reflash that anytime you want to recreate the exact same baseline image.
+Here is the fun part, you can reflash that anytime you want to recreate the exact same baseline SD card image.

 ## Summary

-This was a lot of fun for me, and without having to actually figure out some nitty gritty details, not over documenting things, and getting prepared to write this post, it realistically took me about 10 minutes to go from downloading the OS image to running NextCloud on my PI.
+This was a lot of fun for me, and without having to actually figure out some nitty gritty details, not over documenting things, and getting prepared to write this post, it realistically took me about 10 minutes to go from downloading the OS image to running NextCloud on my RPi.
 And that is all due to the hard work of the community, and especially the Docker Pirates at Hypriot, and to them, I thank you.

-I plan to continue playing with this, potentially updating the server to use an external USB drive for data and auto-mounting it on boot, possible setup a Gluster FS and run them in a small 2 or 3 node cluster, and call it my PiCloud.
+I plan to continue playing with this, potentially updating the server to use an external USB drive for data and auto-mounting it on boot, possible setup a GlusterFS and run them in a small 2 or 3 node cluster, and call it my PiCloud.

 Who knows, it's all about having fun and experimenting right?